 Indeed the subject gave correct answers for less than half the people

 shown in our collection of test photographs, which is worse than might

 have been expected had he answered by tossing a coin.

 scoutmaster who believed be was a reincarnation of a medieval German

 prince.
-He spent his holidays in German and Italy investigating that
+He spent his holidays in Germany and Italy investigating that

 prince's life, remarking coyly that he 'seemed to have a way with